speedata/publisher/ARCHITECTURE.md

 ## Overview

 When you start the speedata Publisher, you run `sp(.exe)` on the command line, which is a small piece of software written in Go.
-This command looks for a LuaTeX binary in the sdluatex directory (provided in the ZIP file) and executes it.
+This command looks for a LuaTeX binary (sdluatex) in the bin directory (provided in the ZIP file) and executes it.
 The LuaTeX binary loads all the Lua script files and does the typesetting task.

 ![architecture](doc/images/overview.png)

+## Helper libraries

+There are two libraries loaded by the LuaTeX process, a Go library that handles XML parsing and resources loading and other stuff and a minimal C library which just makes these functions available to the Lua scripts.

 ## Build system